The greatest waste … is failure to use the abilities of people … to learn about their frustrations and about the contributions they are eager to make.

 - Integrated Team Survey that teams can optionally take before, during or after the retrospective.

-- Integrated Kanban Board that can be used to organize feedback and action items.
+- Integrated Kanban Board that can be used to organize and track action items.

 By combining these best practices and tools, remote and distributed teams can conduct retrospectives that are effective, engaging, and conducive to continuous improvement.